Government of Paper

 In the planned city of Islamabad, order and disorder are produced through the ceaseless inscription and circulation of millions of paper artifacts among bureaucrats, politicians, property owners, villagers, imams (prayer leaders), businessmen, and builders.
 What are the implications of such a thorough paper mediation of relationships among people, things, places, and purposes?
 Government of Paper explores this question in the routine yet unpredictable realm of the Pakistani urban bureaucracy, showing how the material forms of postcolonial bureaucratic documentation produce a distinctive political economy of paper that shapes how the city is constructed, regulated, and inhabited.
 Files, maps, petitions, and visiting cards constitute the enduring material infrastructure of more ephemeral classifications, laws, and institutional organizations.

 Department of Anthropology

 University of Michigan

 hullm at umich.edu

 Matthew Hull is an associate professor in the Department of Anthropology at the University of Michigan.
 His research focuses on the nexus of representation, technology, and institutions.
 His book, Government of Paper: The Materiality of Bureaucracy in Urban Pakistan (University of California Press, May 2012), examines governance as a semiotic and material practice through an account of the role of writing and written artifacts in the operations of city government in Islamabad.
-He is also working on the deployment of American technologies of democracy in urban planning and community development projects led by the Ford Foundation in Delhi in the late 1950s and early 1960s.
+He has also worked on the deployment of American technologies of democracy in urban India from the late 1950s and early 1960s.

 In the Department of Anthropology he is associated with both the Social-Cultural and the Linguistic Anthropology subfields.
 His other affiliations include the Interdisciplinary Program in Anthropology and History, the Program in Science, Technology and Society, and the Center for South Asian Studies.